cheukchuen/swiftui-landmarks/README.md

 - You use the `@State` attribute to establish a source of truth for data in your app that you can modify from more than one view.
 SwiftUI manages the underlying storage and automatically updates views that depend on the value.

 - By prefixing a state variable with `$`, you pass a binding, which is like a reference to the underlying value.
 When the user interacts with the map, the map updates the region value to match the part of the map that’s currently visible in the user interface.

+- When you specify only the `height` parameter, the view automatically sizes to the width of its content.
+In this case, `MapView` expands to fill the available space.